-Consider using the Information gathering template (Attachment 3), to assist with identifying, gathering and documenting the relevant information.
+Consider using the Information gathering template provided in Attachment 3 of this practice guide, to assist with identifying, gathering and documenting the relevant information.
 The Information gathering template includes prompts that help to elicit information about the presence of risk and protective factors for the child to inform a rigorous and balanced assessment.
 It is important to note that the prompts within the Information gathering template are to be used as a guide only and are not exhaustive.
 The information that needs to be gathered is unique to each assessment and specific to the decision that needs to be made.